API Status Get API Key

 }

-This provides you with immediately useful data and avoids redundant checks.
-For example, if you are using Apollo Client, the local cache will automatically update when it receives a response that matches the id and __typename of an already-cached object.
+This gives you immediately useful data and avoids redundant checks.
+If you're using Apollo Client, the local cache will automatically update when it receives a response matching the id and __typename of an already-cached object.

 Maintaining Input Type Ordering

-New fields are always appended to the end of input types.
-This is important because some code-generated clients send arguments positionally.
+We always append new fields to the end of input types.
+This matters because some code-generated clients send arguments positionally.
 If a new field were inserted in the middle, existing positional arguments would shift and map to the wrong fields.

 input IdeaCreationInput {